Baystate Wealth Management LLC Has $469,000 Position in Verizon Communications Inc. (NYSE:VZ)

 Wall Street Analyst Weigh In

 Several equities analysts have weighed in on VZ shares.
-Tigress Financial dropped their price objective on Verizon Communications from $64.00 to $45.00 and set a “buy” rating for the company in a report on Thursday, November 2nd.
-Barclays upgraded Verizon Communications from an “equal weight” rating to an “overweight” rating and lifted their price target for the company from $37.00 to $38.00 in a research note on Wednesday, October 25th.
-Oppenheimer reiterated an “outperform” rating and issued a $43.00 price target on shares of Verizon Communications in a research note on Tuesday, August 22nd.
+Barclays raised Verizon Communications from an “equal weight” rating to an “overweight” rating and lifted their price objective for the company from $37.00 to $38.00 in a report on Wednesday, October 25th.
+Wells Fargo & Company lifted their price objective on Verizon Communications from $35.00 to $40.00 and gave the company an “equal weight” rating in a report on Wednesday.
+Tigress Financial decreased their price target on Verizon Communications from $64.00 to $45.00 and set a “buy” rating on the stock in a research note on Thursday, November 2nd.
 Citigroup upgraded Verizon Communications from a “neutral” rating to a “buy” rating and lifted their price target for the company from $39.00 to $40.00 in a research note on Tuesday, August 29th.
-Finally, StockNews.com lowered Verizon Communications from a “buy” rating to a “hold” rating in a research note on Thursday, December 7th.
+Finally, Oppenheimer reiterated an “outperform” rating and issued a $43.00 price target on shares of Verizon Communications in a research note on Tuesday, August 22nd.
 Six analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
 Based on data from MarketBeat, Verizon Communications currently has a consensus rating of “Moderate Buy” and an average target price of $41.83.

 Verizon Communications Trading Down 0.8 %

 Verizon Communications (NYSE:VZ – Get Free Report) last released its quarterly earnings results on Tuesday, October 24th.
 The cell phone carrier reported $1.22 EPS for the quarter, beating analysts’ consensus estimates of $1.17 by $0.05.
 Verizon Communications had a return on equity of 21.26% and a net margin of 15.58%.
 The firm had revenue of $33 billion for the quarter, compared to analyst estimates of $33.27 billion.
 During the same quarter in the previous year, the company posted $1.32 EPS.
 The business’s revenue was down 3.5% on a year-over-year basis.
-On average, analysts expect that Verizon Communications Inc. will post 4.7 EPS for the current year.
+As a group, sell-side analysts predict that Verizon Communications Inc. will post 4.7 EPS for the current fiscal year.

 Verizon Communications Announces Dividend